peeweek/VFXDoc/docs/shaders/texcoord.md

 # Manipulating Texture Coordinates (UVs)

+This page presents a variety of practices related to displaying textures in various flavors using shaders.
+While this list is not exhaustive, you will find here many features that you can even combine together, for instance you can use a **Panner** on a **Deformation Map** to distort another texture, then use **Gradient Mapping** to output its color.
+See Final Section (Example) for a more complex production example.

 ## Sampling textures using coordinates

-Reading a texture to display it in a Shader is called **Sampling** : It requires a texture to read, and **Texture Coordinates**, often called UVs to read them and position them at the correct position.
+Firstly, let's look at reading a texture to display it in a Shader.
+This method is called **Sampling** : It requires a texture to read, and **Texture Coordinates**, often called UVs to read them and display each texel at the correct position either on mesh (using mesh UVs) or on screen.

 ![](./img/uv-read.png)